-- 1. From the application window, click File > Edit Charting Schemes to open the Edit Charting Schemes window. - 2.
+- 1. In Schema Designer, open the i2 Analyze schema whose charting schemes you want to edit. - 2.
+From the application window, click File > Edit Charting Schemes to open the Edit Charting Schemes window. - 3.
 Expand the charting scheme that you want to edit, and then find the entity or link type from the schema that you want to create a mapping for.
-(Alternatively, select the Default type in either category.) - 3.
+(Alternatively, select the Default type in either category.) - 4.
 Right-click the Properties entry under your selected entity or link type, and then click Insert Chart Item Property Type.